rscopes/rescope/readme.md

 - Easy serialisation, export & restore of theirs states.
 - Chain destroy ( retain / dispose )

-### Store basic workflow :

-- A Store have it's state updated ( action has pushed state update or a source store had its data updated )
-- If this state have the required & followed value
-- The apply function is called push new data in an async or sync way
-- The store is stabilized and (if there is new data) propagated
-- listening stores have theirs state updated and we go to step 1 until the whole context is stable

-### Context propagation :

-- A Context became unstable when one of its stores, parent or mixed context became unstable
-- It propag store updates to the listening Components / listeners
-- It go stable when all his store are stable

 ## Why ?

 Because :